Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Seasonal Events/README.md

 _**Note**:
 The Cloud Code scripts included in the `Cloud Code` folder are just local copies, since you can't see the sample's dashboard.
 Changes to these scripts will not affect the behavior of this sample since they will not be automatically uploaded to Cloud Code service._

+#### Analytics
+In the configuration of the Analytics custom events and parameters, you can see a fairly long list of potential parameters that are sent with some of the events.
+This extended list allows for a more flexible analysis of different parameter groupings in the Data Explorer on the Analytics tab of the Unity dashboard.
+Alternatively, one could send just the ungrouped parameters (buttonName, sceneName, etc), and do any kind of grouped analysis desired using the Data Export feature within the Data Explorer on the dashboard.

+##### Custom Events
+* `SceneOpened`
+  * Description: Event sent each time the scene is loaded.
+  * Enabled: true
+  * Custom Parameters:
+    * `sceneName`
+* `ActionButtonPressed`
+  * Description: Event sent for each button press in the scene.
+  * Enabled: true
+  * Custom Parameters:
+    * `buttonName`
+    * `sceneName`
+    * `remoteConfigActiveEvent`
+    * `buttonNameBySceneName`
+    * `buttonNameByRemoteConfigEvent`
+    * `buttonNameBySceneNameAndRemoteConfigEvent`
+* `SceneSessionLength`
+  * Description: Event sent to indicate the length of time between when `Start()` is triggered on the AnalyticsManager script and the back button in the scene is pressed (effectively the time spent in the scene).
+  * Enabled: true
+  * Custom Parameters:
+    * `timeRange`
+    * `sceneName`
+    * `remoteConfigActiveEvent`
+    * `timeRangeBySceneName`
+    * `timeRangeByRemoteConfigEvent`
+    * `timeRangeBySceneNameAndABGroup`

+##### Custom Parameters
+* `sceneName`
+  * Description: The name of the scene where the event was triggered.
+  * Type: `STRING`
+* `buttonName`
+  * Description: The name of the button that has been pressed.
+  * Type: `STRING`
+* `remoteConfigActiveEvent`
+  * Description: The active event as defined in and determined by Remote Config.
+  * Type: `STRING`
+* `timeRange`
+  * Description: A range of time spent in the scene where the event was triggered.
+  * Type: `STRING`
+* `buttonNameBySceneName`
+  * Description: Formatted string grouping button name with scene name.
+Formatted like "Button Name - Scene Name".
+  * Type: `STRING`
+* `buttonNameByRemoteConfigEvent`
+  * Description: Formatted string grouping button name with Remote Config active event.
+Formatted like "Button Name - Event Key".
+  * Type: `STRING`
+* `buttonNameBySceneNameAndRemoteConfigEvent`
+  * Description: Formatted string grouping button name with scene name and Remote Config active event.
+Formatted like "Button Name - Scene Name - Event Key".
+  * Type: `STRING`
+* `timeRangeBySceneName`
+  * Description: Formatted string grouping time range with the name of the scene where the time was spent.
+Formatted like "Time Range - Scene Name".
+  * Type: `STRING`
+* `timeRangeByRemoteConfigEvent`
+  * Description: Formatted string grouping time range with the active Remote Config Event at the time the event was sent.
+Formatted like "Time Range - Event Key".
+  * Type: `STRING`
+* `timeRangeBySceneNameAndRemoteConfigEvent`
+  * Description: Formatted string grouping time range with the scene name and the Remote Config event that was active at the time the analytics event was sent.
+Formatted like "Time Range - Scene Name - Event Key".
+  * Type: `STRING`